duality-solutions/Dynamic/README.md

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------

+It is required to build Dynamic on Ubuntu 18.04LTS or later due to C++14 requirements and the need for OpenSSL 1.0.1k or later.

 Build requirements:

     sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev libcrypto++-dev libevent-dev git

-For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+For Ubuntu 18.04LTS and later, or Debian 7 and later; libboost-all-dev has to be installed:

     sudo apt-get install libboost-all-dev